Ready to earn recurring income? Discover 14 profitable info products you can start selling today to grow your online business.

 How long does it take to create a worksheet?

-You can create a worksheet in seconds.
-Many of the templates in Workflow Wizard were created in less than a day—some were even created in less than five minutes.
 If you know your subject well and have a clear idea of what you want people to achieve with your worksheets, you can crank them out relatively quickly.
 I’d say it takes anywhere from half an hour to a day to create a worksheet.

 How much can you sell worksheets for?

-I’m selling Workflow Wizard for the equivalent of $100, but that includes more than 10 worksheets and templates.
 You can sell a single worksheet for as little as $5 depending on the complexity of it, or you can sell a bundle of worksheets for upwards of $25 (psa: you can sell both single products and bundles with Whop!).
-These are often low-ticket items because they aren’t a comprehensive lesson in a subject—instead, they’re more of a quick win.

 6. Ebooks

 Ebooks are the original info product.
-They’re digital books that cover a specific topic in detail and can be downloaded, stored, and read on a computer, tablet, or mobile phone.
-Unlike traditional books, ebooks don’t have to adhere to a specific word count—in fact, some ebooks are just 20 or so pages long.
+They’re digital products that cover a specific topic in detail and can be downloaded, stored, and read on a computer, tablet, or mobile phone.

 Successful ebooks are both comprehensive, in that they dive deeper into a topic than a blog post, and digestible.
 To sell an ebook, you’ll need authority on your subject matter—just like an author would for a traditional, physical book.